DelazJ/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 Often used file system locations can be tagged as favorites.
 The ones you have tagged will appear here.

-In addition to the operations described under *Home*, the context menu allows you to :guilabel:`Rename Favorite...` and :guilabel:`Remove Favorite`.
+In addition to the operations described under :ref:`Home <browser_home>`, the context menu allows you to :guilabel:`Rename Favorite...` and :guilabel:`Remove Favorite`.

 Spatial Bookmarks